fpiette/OverbyteICS/ReadMe8.txt

 > OverbyteIcsWebAppServer.dpr     Advanced HTTP server demo, uses WebServ, adds sessions - ACTIVE!!
 > OverbyteIcsWebServ.dpr          Demo of HTTP server, uses TSocketServer - ACTIVE!!

-Two samples are not in the project group since they need extra components installed
-> OverbyteIcsRestDemo.drp         Demo program showing how to use REST API from Google and Yahoo
-> OverbyteIcsRestJsonDemo.drp     Demo program showing how to use REST API from Google Search and JSON

 Sample Notes
 ------------